wulcat/MeowEngine/README.md

   - Physics simulations
   - [Next plan of action...](markdowns/plan_of_action.md)

-The ultimate goal of Physicat is to delve deep into the complexities of physics simulations and engine design, providing a unique opportunity to learn and experiment with modern technologies and architectural concepts.
+The ultimate goal of Meow Engine is to delve deep into the complexities of physics simulations and engine design, providing a unique opportunity to learn and experiment with modern technologies and architectural concepts.